What Is Milk? A Few Notes

 Whilst fresh milk appears as white, opaque and homogenous, if you leave it to stand, it soon develops a thicker white and creamy top layer.
 This phenomenon takes but a few hours.

 There is a significant density difference between milk fat and the watery, aqueous phase.
 Fat droplets tend to rise to form the cream layer because of this difference.
-The larger the fat droplet the greater the difference the faster they tend to rise and form this separate cream layer.
+The larger the fat droplet the greater the difference in density and the faster they tend to rise and form this separate cream layer.
 On rising to the surface, the droplets can either coalesce or cluster together.
 Larger fat globules are formed as a result.
 The creaming effect is even more pronounced as the larger fat particles come together.

 The cream layer is still an emulsion and not a true separation between oil and water as some early researchers believed.
 The interfacial film remains intact.
 What has happened is the creation of concentrated emulsion overlaying a very dilute one.

 The cream is usually removed for further concentration into double cream and for producing butter.
+The most common process for defatting milk so as to produce skimmed and semi-skimmed milk is to use a centrifugal separator.

 Milk is often processed to stabilise the emulsion by homogenization.
 The fat globules are broken up into much smaller ones so that their density is very similar to the aqueous phase containing dissolved proteins etc. As a result the smaller fat globules simply remain dispersed.